 This post will focus on how to visit the Roman Pantheon and take a tour of the historic site.
 In addition to helping you plan your trip, we will also give you an idea of what to expect and provide ticket information.

-The following section will help you plan your outing to the Roman Pantheon.
-We’ll discuss the best times to visit, hours of operation, what to expect, nearby attractions and other important details you may want to know before visiting this landmark.
+The following section will help you plan your outing to the Roman Pantheon, including the best times to visit, hours of operation, what to expect, and nearby attractions.

 Best Times to Visit

 As with most historic landmarks, the Pantheon can get pretty busy during certain times of the day/week.

 - Mon-Sat: 8:30 am – 21:30 (7:30 pm)

 - Sunday: 9:00 am – 18:00 (6 pm)

 You can expect the largest crowds from the hours of 11:00 am – 18:00 (6 pm).